-Price of Attendance
+- Price of attendance

-Copyright is a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of original works of authorship, including literary, dramatic, musical, artistic, and certain other intellectual works, including material published in electronic format.
+- Copyright infringement - Copyright is a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of original works of authorship, including literary, dramatic, musical, artistic, and certain other intellectual works, including material published in electronic format.
 Copyright protection covers any work, published or unpublished.

 Student Financial Assistance

-Students who are currently enrolled and are completing the FAFSA will be asked: "Have you been convicted for the possession or sale of illegal drugs for an offense that occurred while you were receiving federal student aid?"
+- Federal student financial aid penalties for drug law violations - Students who are currently enrolled and are completing the FAFSA will be asked: "Have you been convicted for the possession or sale of illegal drugs for an offense that occurred while you were receiving federal student aid?"
 Students who answer "Yes" will be asked an additional series of questions to determine if the conviction affects their eligibility for federal student aid.